Instruction: DIY filament dry box – the ANYBOX V2

 Now do the same on the second hole of the rod mount with the second threaded rod.
 Then it should look like the photo.

-Now pull on the rollers and spacers on the long free side.
-Repeat this in following pattern: roll – spacer – roll, and then repeat.
-So thread a total of 10 rollers and 5 spacers.
+Now pull on the single pulleys and spacers on the long free side.
+Repeat this in following pattern: pulley – spacer – pulley, and then repeat.
+So thread a total of 10 pulleys and 5 spacers.

-The spacers prevent that later, when two filament rolls run close to each other, a stationary roll is driven from a moving one, or a stationary roll is blocking a moving one.
+The spacers prevent that later, when two filament spools run close to each other, a stationary spool is driven from a moving one, or a stationary spool is blocking a moving one.

 Check that all adjacent pulleys are separated by a spacer and that the pulleys are not hitting anywhere else.